kogzee/ubuntu-node-developer-1/README.md

 You may have to restart the machine in the Virtual Box UI in order to see the Ubuntu GUI.

-To install chrome (in the Ubuntu machine):
+Note that Chrome has not been installed on this version.
+To install chrome manually: (in the Ubuntu virtual machine):

 ```
 wget -q -O - https://dl-ssl.google.com/linux/linux_signing_key.pub | sudo apt-key add -